Kitazawa Rakuten: Biography

 Kitazawa was born in 1876 in the Kita Adachi district of Ōmiya in Saitama Prefecture.

 He studied western-style painting under Ōno Yukihiko and Nihonga under Inoue Shunzui.
 He joined the English-language magazine Box of Curios in 1895, and started drawing cartoons under Frank Arthur Nankivell, an Australian artist who later emigrated to America and became a popular cartoonist for Puck magazine.

 In 1899, Kitazawa moved to Jiji Shimpo, a daily newspaper founded by Yukichi Fukuzawa.
 From January 1902, he contributed to Jiji Manga, a comics page that appeared in the Sunday edition.
 His comics for this page were inspired by American comic strips such as Katzenjammer Kids, Yellow Kid, and the work of Frederick Burr Opper.

 In 1905, Kitazawa started a full-color satirical magazine called Tokyo Puck, named after the American magazine.
 It was translated into English and Chinese and sold in not only Japan but also in the Korean peninsula, Mainland China, and Taiwan.
 He worked for this magazine until 1915 (with the exception of a short period around 1912, during which he published a magazine of his own called Rakuten Puck), and then returned to Jiji Shimpo, where he remained until his retirement in 1932.

 In 1929, Kitazawa held a private exhibition in Paris on the recommendation of the French ambassador, and was awarded the Legion of Honour.
 During World War II, he was the chairman of the Nihon Manga Hōkō Kai, a cartoonists' society organized by the government to support the war effort.

 After the war, Kitazawa spent his last years living and working in a house in Ōmiya in Saitama Prefecture, which in 1966 became the Saitama Municipal Cartoon Art Museum (in Japanese, Saitama Shiritsu Manga Kaikan さいたま市立漫画会館).
 This museum—supposedly the first public museum in Japan if not the world devoted to comics—also houses the major collection of Kitazawa's works, many of which are available in a reading room and some of which are on display.

-Influence

 Both before and after his retirement, Kitazawa trained many young manga artists and animators, including Hekoten Shimokawa, creator of Japan's first cartoon animation.
 Along with Ippei Okamoto, he was one of the favorite cartoonists of the young Osamu Tezuka.